I recently heard that Bernie Sanders described his views about God this way: “Everyone believes in the golden rule, and we call that God.”

 But these statements are not the same.
 They have been described as “negative” statements of the golden rule, but that characterization is not quite accurate, as Dr. John Dickson observes: the difference between the two ideas is the difference between not punching your enemy in the face and building your enemy a hospital.

-These “negative statements of the golden rule” are the equivalent of the popular expression, “trying not to hurt anyone”. while this ethic is a good one, it isn’t the golden rule.
+These “negative statements of the golden rule” are the equivalent of the popular expression, “trying not to hurt anyone”.
+While this ethic is a good one (in a vanilla kind of way), it isn’t the golden rule.
 The golden rule takes the ethic much further.
 The golden rule urges us not only to refrain from hurting others, but to do for others as we would have them do for us.

 We can find a few (though not many) positive statements of the golden rule in other religious literature.
 Truth is universal, and so it should not surprise us to find expressions of the truth, including the expression of the golden rule, in various people groups and religions around the world.